-The mine operation includes East Pit, West Pit, North Pit East and North Pit West.
-Currently, mining is conducted in East Pit and West Pit.
+Currently mining operations are conducted in the East and West Pit areas.
 Coal is supplied to the three generating units at the Genesee Power Station (Units 1, 2, 3).
 Coal is uncovered using two large draglines with support from a truck and shovel prestripping fleet for supplementary overburden removal.
 Coal is transported to the generating station using end-dump type haul trucks.